parmsam/dir2json/README.md

 - **JSON schema**: The structure of the JSON output follows a defined schema, allowing for efficient storage and easy parsing.

+### JSON Schema

+The JSON schema used by `dir2json` is very simple and flat.
+Each file (or directory) is represented by an object with two main fields:

+- **`name`**: The file or directory name.

+- **`content`**: The content of the file.
+For text files, this is the raw content as a string.
+For binary files, it is a base64-encoded string.

 ## Installation

 You can install the development version of `dir2json` from